Can You See the Pleiades Tonight? Learn How to See the M45 Star Cluster

 If most people see the cluster as a six-star pattern, why is it called the Seven Sisters?
 The reason is that the sky looked different in ancient times when the name was made up.
 Back then, naked-eyed observers could instantly see seven stars in the cluster.
 Over time, one of them disappeared from view.
 Our ancestors noticed and reflected it in myths, which we will discuss later.

-The change was caused by Pleione, the seventh-brightest star of the cluster.
-It is a shell star that varies in brightness; it used to be more prominent but faded below the naked-eye visibility.
-One more explanation is that Pleione’s position in the sky changed over time, and it came so close to Atlas that the two stars began to look like one to the naked eye.
+The change was probably caused by Pleione, the seventh-brightest star of the cluster.
+It is a shell star that varies in brightness; it used to be more prominent but faded below naked-eye visibility.
+One more explanation is that over time, their proper motions brought Pleione and Atlas close enough to each other in the sky that they can appear as a single point to the naked eye.

 Pleiades star cluster in myths and legends